dotnet-foundation/foundation/guidance/readme-guide.md

 README files are very important in welcoming people to your open source project for the first time.
-When someone discovers your code, the README.md file in the root of the repository is the first thing that they will see there it is worth spending some time on it to make sure it has relevant information to your audience and is kept up to date.
+When someone discovers your code, the README.md file in the root of the repository is the first thing that they will see there.
+It is worth spending some time on it to make sure it has relevant information to your audience and is kept up to date.

 Remember that often your project is targeted at fellow developers and